01100100/blog/content/posts/kreuzungen.md

 [Overpass Turbo](https://overpass-turbo.eu/) is a web-based data filtering tool for OpenStreetMap.
 It's a great tool for testing out queries because it provides a visual interface for constructing and running Overpass API queries.
 It also displays the results on a map, making it easy to verify the queries.

 ![Load of rivers on overpass!](/images/overpassturbo.png)

+// TODO: link to the query that produced this.

 {{</ admonition >}}